Kaysims/Grip-Club/README.md

 # Grip Club - Project Portfolio 1 - HTML & CSS

 Grip Club is a local family-run bouldering gym based in Essex.
 This site is aimed at people who want to get involved in bouldering, whether experienced or not.
-The site is also targeted towards individuals that would like to meet new people and socialise whilst bouldering.
-The site should provide users with guidance on what bouldering is, what the company aims to achieve, how they can get involved and how to contact Grip Club.
+The site also targets individuals who would like to meet new people and socialise whilst bouldering.
+The site should guide users on what bouldering is, what the company aims to achieve, how they can get involved and how to contact Grip Club.

-You can view the live site here - [Grip Club](https://kaysims.github.io/Grip-Club/)
+View the live site here - [Grip Club](https://kaysims.github.io/Grip-Club/)

 ![Responsive home screens](assets/readme-images/main-image.png)